scraggo/scraggo.github.io/content/blog/other/book-list.md

 The Prophet by Kahlil Gibran

-The Meaning of Dreams, by Calvin Hall
+The Meaning of Dreams by Calvin Hall

 Why Beauty Is Truth: The History of Symmetry by Ian Stewart